 Château de Paraza

 Languedoc, Minervois,Pays d'Oc,IGP Vin de Pays d'Oc

-The forty-five hectare vineyard, which extends from the Cucugnan valley, through Duilhac-sous-Peyreperuse and up to Rouffiac-des-Corbières, on sunny and rocky hills at an altitude of more than four hundred metres, offers grapes that have slowly ripened, maturing the tannins.
-The grape varieties that make up the blends will be for the red of Cari...Lire plus Learn more
+The forty-five hectare vineyard which extends from the Cucugnan valley, passing through Duilhac-sous-Peyreperuse and going up to Rouffiac-des-Corbières, on sunny and rocky slopes in...Lire plus Learn more

 The forty-five hectare vineyard, which extends from the Cucugnan valley, through Duilhac-sous-Peyreperuse and up to Rouffiac-des-Corbières, on sunny and rocky hills at an altitude of more than four hundred metres, offers grapes that have slowly ripened, maturing the tannins.
 The grape varieties that make up the blends will be Carignan, Syrah and Grenache.
 The white man will have the privilege of having a majority of Roussane, a beautiful lady with such particular aromas, accompanied by the Maccabeu.
 The rosé, which comes from a bleeding of grenache, remains pale in colour with grenadine aromas.
 Dug deep into the rocky ground of shale and sandstone arena, the vines will draw minerals and the little freshness from the deepest depths to concentrate them in the grapes.
 Structured and balanced wines with round tannins and surprising finesse, a delight for all lovers of high corbières.